lxman/Accounting101/README.md

 # Accounting101

-So it's been some time since I have revisited this project and I've found that DevExpress has broken DI.
-Therefore the front end has been removed.
+The front end has been redesigned to use "pure" WPF (mostly in the MVVM pattern).
+I have used the WPF Community Toolkit (messaging has been a savior for transitioning the marshalling/threading issues).
+As this is my first project with MVVM using vanilla WPF, I'm sure there are many things which could be improved, but for now the UI works to get a basic idea of how things can perform.

 I will be focusing on development of the accounting engine based on first principles that I have learned over my years in accounting projects.

 I have spent a number of years working on commercial accounting products and one of my main goals here is to avoid some poor decisions that were made in the design of those products.